coffeeandscripts/pystocker/README.md

 ## Features to be added

-* Presentation of historical data
+* Inclusion of ask/bid prices in realtime

-* Sorting based on columns

 ## Licence